Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

 ??? done "Support building ElectionGuard into additional voting systems"

     * Enable remote, secret-ballot voting for Democratic Caucus of the US House of Representatives
-    * Work with [InfernoRed](https://infernored.com) and [Markup](https://markup.law) to enable House-distributed iPhones to perform ballot encryption and House Democratic leadership to schedule and tally secret-ballot elections for leadership and committee positions
+    * Work with [InfernoRed][infernored] and [Markup][markup] to enable House-distributed iPhones to perform ballot encryption and House Democratic leadership to schedule and tally secret-ballot elections for leadership and committee positions

 ??? done "Release and iterate on `electionguard-python` as a core implementation that meets specification 0.95.0"